 The primary purpose of the actuarial valuation is to determine the financial condition of the DBS Program through the measurement of the Gain and Loss Reserve.
 By using the actuarial methods and assumptions adopted by the Teachers' Retirement Board, this actuarial valuation provides an estimate of the financial condition of the DBS Program.
-The assumptions and methods were adopted at the January 2020 Teachers' Retirement Board meeting and there have been no changes to them since the last valuation.
+The assumptions and methods were adopted at the January 2024 Teachers' Retirement Board meeting.
+The assumptions have been updated since the last valuation.